CASE NEWS

 Judge flags lack of adverseness — Article III concerns

 U.S. District Judge Kathleen M. Williams sua sponte orders briefing on whether the case satisfies Article III's case-or-controversy requirement — noting it is "unclear to this Court whether the Parties are sufficiently adverse to each other."
-Briefs were due May 20, with a hearing set for May 27.
+Briefs are due May 20, with a hearing set for May 27.

 May 18